HoverCatz/BrowserJVM/README.md

 Please don't use this for production.
 The project is very unstable.
 It can run simple java instructions, but there are still a lot of bugs and untested code.
 The java compiler part also doesn't compile instructions yet, only class-data, field and function information.
 Still actively working on it.
+Currently only supports Java 7 (and below) - so no Java 8 (and above) functionality will work.

 ## What is this?